MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 "No 5" is painted on the left dorsolateral aspect of the posterior end of this vertebra in white paint.
 This may represent Migeod's observation of the position it was found in, indicating that it is the fifth most proximal cervical (i.e. C9 if the neck has thirteen vertebrae like _Giraffatitan_), but may only be a field number.

 XXX Its length from condyle to cotyle is about 90cm, but it's hard to measure accurately while it's behind the dorsals.
+The cotyle height is estimated at 22 cm.
+OLD/new-visit also measures it as 90cm.

 XXX To follow